Team-BANERUS/poketwo-Autocatcher/README.md

  - Lightweight & most Advanced with ease of usage
  - Runs on all devices: Phone & Desktop

-## Disclaimer
-// write/tos

 ## Terms & Conditions
 1. You will receive the bot with the deployment instructions after the payment has been acknowledged.
 2. Since Poketwo keeps updating , Stay patient until I patch the error for it.
-3. All donations are non-refundable.
+3. All donations & orders are non-refundable.
-4. I (and others contributors) for this repo not responsible for any legal suits.
+4. Team_Banerus is not not responsible for any legal suits.
+5. You will get our support from our side.

+## Disclaimer
+1. This Project Will be Continued Till Poketwo is Present and We will Never stop Updating this Autocatcher `(Lifetime)`
+2. We recommend to use as Bot, Selfbots are against Discord TOS but they rarely detects.
+3. If you would like to use in Public server,Use the delay system in our program to catch at humanic speed.

 # Testimonials
 a small png formatted gif.

+## F.A.Qs
+hi

 <img src="https://raw.githubusercontent.com/Team-BANERUS/poketwo-Autocatcher/main/s-mds/thank-u-txt.png">